DUNE-DAQ/docs/docs/packages/daq-cmake/Creating-a-new-package-under-v2.3.0.md

 ## Setting up a development area

 To create a new package, you'll want to install a DUNE-DAQ development environment and then create a new CMake project for the package.
-How to install and build the DUNE-DAQ development environment is described [[here|Compiling-and-running-under-v2.3.0]].
+How to install and build the DUNE-DAQ development environment is described [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/Compiling-and-running/).

 ## A package's subdirectory structure

 To learn a bit more about how to structure your package so that it can be incorporated into the DUNE DAQ software suite, we'll play with a contrived package called "toylibrary".
 It's actually contained within a subdirectory of the daq-cmake repo; however, in order to be able to build toylibrary we'll want to copy it into the `./sourcecode` directory so the build system can work with it.
-Assuming you're already in the base directory, do the following:
+Assuming you're already in the base directory of your development environment, do the following:
 ```
-git clone https://github.com/DUNE-DAQ/daq-cmake.git -b v1.3.2
+git clone https://github.com/DUNE-DAQ/daq-cmake.git -b v1.3.3
 mv daq-cmake/toylibrary sourcecode
 rm -rf daq-cmake
 ```